 Today the MetaTrader 4 platform isn’t just popular among forex traders.
 The software is used for trading futures, CFDs, stocks, commodities, and cryptocurrencies, including Bitcoin (BTC) and Ripple (XRP).
+One of the reasons behind the software’s popularity is the large number of third party scripts and advisors that are available for MT4.

 How To Open A MetaTrader 4 Account